abrow425/gotIssues/README.md

 To provide invaluable assistance to the maintainers of the Issues Spoiler List, a series of helpful priorities are provided in the priorities.csv file of this repository.
 Currently, these priorities are focused on gaining eligibility for the rare issue #1353; which requires you to have a one-child policy *and* prohibit abortion.

 ### Running
 To run the script, open command prompt (or terminal) to the folder where your puppets.csv and priorities.csv files are located.
+To do this on Windows, go to the folder, then shift+right click and press "open powershell window here".
+For Mac, follow [these steps](https://apple.stackexchange.com/questions/11323/how-can-i-open-a-terminal-window-directly-from-my-current-finder-location).

 Then, type the command ```py -3.8 -m answerer``` (again, mac users should do ```python3 -m answerer```).
 This should run the script and generate an output.txt file in the same folder; this folder has the links to answer your puppets' issues.